Seafish levy review | Seafish

 Administration

-The Board is also proposing some administrative improvements in how the levy system operates and in how levy is collected.
-These changes include:
+The Board also proposed some administrative improvements in how the levy system operates and in how levy is collected.
+These changes included:

 • Implementing a de minimis amount meaning if the levy due is less than £100 per year, a business will be exempt from paying.
 We estimate that 22% of current levy payers would benefit from this change and will no longer need to pay levy.
 The purpose of this change is to reduce the payment and reporting burden for those businesses that incur a small levy charge annually, and to make it more efficient to administer the levy system.